 - Asynchronous MDN URL The URL at which ArcESB will listen for asynchronous MDN responses.
-This value is automatically generated based on the Public Domain and the default MDN endpoint, ReceiveMDN.rsb.
+This value is automatically generated based on the Base URL and the default MDN endpoint, ReceiveMDN.rsb.
 This endpoint rarely needs to be modified.

 - Receiving URL The URL at which ArcESB will listen for incoming AS2 messages.
 This URL should be advertised to all trading partners.